Update – Oct. 14, 2021

-- Ask if you can take more frequent breaks if you feel a face covering is affecting your breathing.
+- Ask if you can take more frequent breaks if you feel a face mask is affecting your breathing.

 - Stay home if you start having asthma or COVID-19 symptoms.

-People with asthma are covered under the Americans with Disabilities Act (ADA).
+People with asthma may be covered under the Americans with Disabilities Act (ADA).
 Under this act, people with disabilities can ask for reasonable accommodations so they can work.
 If your work requests won’t create a hardship for your employer, you can ask for accommodations.

-If your company requires a face mask or covering, try to find one that works for you.
-Refer to the suggestions above (such as a face shield, which your employer would need to provide).
+If your company requires a face mask, try to find one that works for you.
+Refer to the mask suggestions above.

 Don’t be afraid to talk to your supervisor or human resources representative.
 They may also have some creative ideas to help you do your job while managing your asthma.

-Remember, wearing a face covering is only part of the strategy to prevent the spread of COVID-19.
-If you can’t wear a face covering due to asthma, physical distancing, staying home and washing your hands often can also help protect you and other people from COVID-19.
+Remember, wearing a face mask is only part of the strategy to prevent the spread of COVID-19.
+Getting fully vaccinated, physical distancing, improving air ventilation, and washing your hands often can also help protect you and other people from COVID-19.